 Nicki Kattoura (he/him) is a Palestinian organizer currently based in Philadelphia.
 He is an editorial assistant for Common Notions, a small press, and a collective member at Making Worlds; a bookstore and social center that emphasizes abolitionist and climate-adapted autonomy, anti-displacement and anti-gentrification, and the affirmation of worlds imagined and made by Black, Brown, and Indigenous traditions of liberation.

-Peter Strand (he/him) organizes with La Resistencia, an abolitionist collective that is going to shut down ICE’s Northwest Detention Center.
-He also works with the Coalition of Anti-Racist Whites, mobilizing white folks to make tangible contributions to racial justice movements.
-Peter is based in Seattle, WA.
+Eila Strand (she/her) is a facilitator, organizer, and artist working to heal systemic and interpersonal violence at the root.
+Eila organizes with La Resistencia, an abolitionist collective that is going to shut down ICE’s Northwest Detention Center.
+She also works with the Coalition of Anti-Racist Whites and Social Justice Fund NW, mobilizing white folks to make tangible contributions to BIPOC-led movements.
+Eila is based on Duwamish land (aka Seattle, WA).

 In January of 2016 Shani Akilah (they/them) visioned and created the Black and Brown Workers Cooperative (BBWC)–a collective that is now 400 workers strong in Philadelphia.
 The BBWC has successfully changed the power structure in the Philadelphia gayborhood by ousting former LGBTQ liasion to the mayor, Nellie Fitzpatrick, organizing with and unionizing Mazzoni workers, as well as impacting city wide policy.
 Today the BBWC continues to focus on Black and Brown workers who straddle identity lines along race, class, sexuality and gender identity and identity expression.
 They are also launching a 2018 agenda focused on disrupting and fighting gentrification in south west Philadelphia.
 They lead our overall vision, grant writing and our national strategy to grow.
 They are a published writer, visionary and liberationist.